manoelpqueiroz/galactipy/{{ cookiecutter.repo_name }}/docs/user_guide/options.md

 or permanently through the config.

 At runtime,
-users should launch the command pallete with ++ctrl+p++ and select the **Theme** command to pick one of the available options.
+users should launch the command palette with ++ctrl+p++ and select the **Theme** command to pick one of the available options.